 We performed a comparison between Red Hat Fuse and WSO2 Enterprise Integrator based on real PeerSpot user reviews.

-Find out in this report how the two Enterprise Service Bus (ESB) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The process workflow, where we can orchestrate and design the application by defining different routes, is really useful."
+Find out in this report how the two Enterprise Service Bus (ESB) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."With a premium, one can get support 24 hours."

 "I would rate the scalability a ten out of ten.
 We are an enterprise business."